 As these were custom made the size of the handle varied for its user, as well as its purpose.

-- The first step is to find a suitable tree, the top part of a 5 foot tree will probably make no more than two whisks, any lower down the handle and branches will be too thick to work with.
+1. The first step is to find a suitable tree, the top part of a 5 foot tree will probably make no more than two whisks, any lower down the handle and branches will be too thick to work with.

-- Cut the trunk to the desired length for your handle.
+2. Cut the trunk to the desired length for your handle.
 Cut below the second large spread of branches.
 Remove the top branches and any others along the stem.